Chastity belt (BDSM): Male chastity belts

-Male chastity belts

-Chastity belts of the so-called Florentine type also exist for men.
-As in the standard Florentine design, a circular horizontal band encircles the waist and a shield is attached to the front of the waist belt.
-The shield extends downwards to cover the genital areas of the wearer and is attached to the back of the waist belt.
-For male belts, a penis tube is secured behind the front shield.
+A penis tube is secured behind the front shield.
 In some designs, the testicles are covered by special cages.
 Most high-security chastity belts are made out of stainless steel, although fiberglass composite belts have also been made.
 Most belt designs are secured with padlocks.
 For travel a plastic device with a numbered plastic seal.
 The more secure designs have their padlocks' shackles hidden to make cutting the shackle difficult.

+Female chastity belts

+Chastity belts of the so-called Florentine type also exist for women.
+As in the standard Florentine design, a circular horizontal band encircles the waist and a shield is attached to the front of the waist belt.
+The shield extends downwards to cover the genital areas of the wearer and is attached to the back of the waist belt.